TritonDataCenter/rfd/rfd/0034/README.md

         // Example:
         //   2018-08-19T23:49:45.880Z

-      job_uuid: "UUID"
-        // The workflow job uuid (if it was started).

-      previous_jobs: "array of job uuids"

       phase: "string"
         // The workflow stage that the migration is currently running, one of:
         //  "begin"            - just starting the migration operation